 Pipeline incidents impacting people or the environment have declined by 20% in the past five years, while national pipeline capacity has grown by 12%.
-Pipeline and Hazardous Materials Safety Administration (PHMSA) statistics indicate that the frequency of significant pipeline incidents has fluctuated between 291 to 308 incidents in 2017 to 2019.45 Each incident typically results in some injury or death as well as property damage in excess of \$50,000 per event.
+Pipeline and Hazardous Materials Safety Administration (PHMSA) statistics indicate that the frequency of significant pipeline incidents has fluctuated between 291 to 308 incidents in 2017 to 2019.
+Each incident typically results in some injury or death as well as property damage in excess of \$50,000 per event.
 Since 2017, significant pipeline incidents have caused over \$3 billion in property damage.
-Clearly, continued upgrades and improvements are needed but must be balanced against the advancement of electrification and demand shift, among other factors. reducing the carbon footprint.
-This is readily addressed through life-cycle cost analysis, wherein technology improvements and best and sustainable practices to replace aging infrastructure can be confirmed.
+Clearly, continued upgrades and improvements are needed but must be balanced against the advancement of electrification and demand shift, among other factors.